LukeMurphey/splunk-web-input/src/README.txt

 Overview
 ================================================

-This app provides a mechanism for pulling information from web applications.
+This app provides a mechanism for pulling information from websites.